 Our vision is to see the World’s oceans free of plastic and help ensure responsible use of plastic products in the world.

-Restoring Integrity to the Oceans, Inc. is a diverse group intent on eliminating the plague of plastics from our ocean through reclamation, recycling, and education.
+RIO Oceans Integrity is a diverse group intent on eliminating the plague of plastics from our oceans through reclamation, recycling, and education.